strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

  };
 ```

-We use [sift.js](https://github.com/crcn/sift.js) behind the scenes to match conditions.
+The [sift.js](https://github.com/crcn/sift.js) library is used to match conditions.
 Here is the list of allowed operators:

 - `$or`
 - `$eq`